Strange Circus: Plot

 Taeko arrives at a home identical to the one Mitsuko grew up in.
 Yûji takes her upstairs, where she finds a bloodied Gozo, alive but bound in chains and missing all of his limbs.
 It is revealed that Taeko is actually Sayuri, and that it was Mitsuko who was thrown down the stairs; she survived and was subsequently placed into foster care to escape her dysfunctional family.
 Sayuri, overwhelmed with guilt, repressed the memory and deluded herself into believing herself to be Mitsuko.
-She also pushed Gozo down the stairs after discovering his multiple infidelities, resulting in him becoming wheelchair-bound.
+She also pushed Gozo down the stairs after discovering his multiple infidelities, resulting in him becoming unable to walk.
 After finishing her first novel, Sayuri adopted the moniker Taeko, stole Gozo's wheelchair, and kept him in the cello case.

 Yûji reveals himself to be an older Mitsuko, having had a sex change.
 He procures a chainsaw, planning to sever Taeko's limbs.
-She awakens screaming next to Yûji and asks for her wheelchair, though he claims to not know what she is talking about.
+She awakens screaming in a hotel room next to Yûji, and asks for her wheelchair, but he claims to not know what she is talking about.
 When she stands up, he insists she had never been paralyzed.
-She awakens again chained up in bed next to Gozo.
+She then awakens again in her childhood house chained up in bed next to Gozo.
 Yûji stands over her with the chainsaw, laughing.

 Back at the Strange Circus, the MC presents Sayuri with her head in the guillotine, and removes his mask to reveal himself as Gozo.
 Other figures from Taeko's life are present, including her editor, his brothers, a teenaged Mitsuko, Gozo's lovers, a young Mitsuko, and Yûji, all of whom give her a standing ovation.
 Gozo wishes her well, and the guillotine's blade drops.